Skip to content

 Behr’s version of White Flour is actually pretty similar to the Sherwin Williams version.

-Behr White Flour is a tiny bit more orange and less gray than SW White Flour.
+Behr White Flour is a tiny bit more orange and less gray than White Flour.
 It also has an LRV of 86, so it is just a hair darker than the Sherwin shade.

 Sherwin Williams White Flour vs Behr White Veil OR-W14